Inflectra/rapise-documentation/docs/Guide/changing_the_url_of_website_be.md

-# Changing the URL of Website being Tested
+# Changing the URL of the Website Under Test

 ## Question

-We are in the process of adding a new testing server that we would like to be able to run automation scripts against.
-I just wanted to see if there is a process documented for converting scripts and objects to point to a different web address?
+We are adding a new testing server and want to run automation scripts against it.
+Is there a documented process for converting scripts and objects to point to a different web address?

 ## Recommended Solution

 You do not need to convert scripts and objects.
-You can keep the script the same and just add the following code at the start of the test:
+You can keep the script as is and add the following code at the start of the test:

 ```javascript
 Navigator.Open('http://www.website.com');